khiner/flowgrid/README.md

 Each type of FlowGrid project file is saved as plain JSON.

 - `.fgs`: _FlowGrid**State**_
-  - The full application state.
+  - The full project state.
     An `.fgs` file contains a JSON blob with all the information needed to get back to the saved project state.
-    Loading a `.fgs` project file will completely replace the application state with its own.
+    Loading a `.fgs` project file will completely replace the project state with its own.
   - As a special case, the project file `./flowgrid/empty.fgs` (relative to the project build folder) is used internally to load projects.
     This `empty.fgs` file is used internally to implement the `open_empty_project` action, which can be triggered via the `File->New project` menu item, or with `Cmd+n`.
     FlowGrid (over-)writes this file every launch, after initializing to empty-project values (and, currently, rendering two frames to let ImGui fully establish its context).
     This approach provides a pretty strong guarantee that loading a new project will always produce the same, valid empty-project state.
 - `.fga`: _FlowGrid**Actions**_
   - FlowGrid can also save and load projects as a list of _action gestures_.
-    This format stores an ordered record of _every action_ that affected the app state up to the time it was saved.
+    This format stores an ordered record of _every action_ that affected the project state up to the time it was saved.
     More accurately, an `.fga` file is a list _of lists_ of (action, timestamp) pairs.
     Each top-level list represents a logical _gesture_, composed of a list of actions, along with the absolute time they occurred.
-    Each action item contains all the information needed to carry out its effect on the application state.
+    Each action item contains all the information needed to carry out its effect on the project state.
     In other words, each list of actions in an `.fga` file tells you, in application-domain semantics, what _happened_.
   - **Gesture compression:** Actions within each gesture are compressed down to a potentially smaller set of actions.
-    This compression is done in a way that retains the same application-state effects, while also keeping the same application-domain semantics.
+    This compression is done in a way that retains the same project state effects, while also keeping the same application-domain semantics.

 ## Clean/Build/Run